GoogleCloudPlatform/magic-modules/.ci/README.md

 or
 b) atomically update every downstream to a fast-forward state that represents the appropriate HEAD as of the beginning of the run

+#### Something went wrong!
+Don't panic - this is all quite safe.  :)

-It's possible, if we assume the worst, for a job to be cancelled or fail in the middle of pushing downstreams in a transient way.
+It's possible for a job to be cancelled or fail in the middle of pushing downstreams in a transient way.
 The sorts of failures that happen at scale - lightning strikes a datacenter or some other unlikely misfortune happens.
 This has a chance to cause a hiccup in the downstream history, but isn't dangerous.
 If that happens, the sync tags may need to be manually updated to sit at the same commit, just before the commit which needs to be generated.
 Then, the downstream pusher workflow will need to be restarted.

+Updating the sync tags is done like this:
+First, check their state: `git fetch origin && git rev-parse origin/tpg-sync origin/tpgb-sync origin/ansible-sync origin/inspec-sync origin/tf-oics-sync origin/tf-conv-sync` will list the commits for each of the sync tags.
+If you have changed the name of the `googlecloudplatform/magic-modules` remote from `origin`, substitute that name instead.
+In normal, steady-state operation, these tags will all be identical.
+When a failure occurs, some of them may be one commit ahead of the others.
+It is rare for any of them to be 2 or more commits ahead of any other.
+If they are not all equal, and there is no pusher task currently running, this means you need to reset them by hand.
+If they are all equal, skip the next step.

+Second, find which commit caused the error.
+This will usually be easy - cloud build lists the commit which triggered a build, so you can probably just use that one.
+You need to set all the sync tags to the parent of that commit.
+Say the commit which caused the error is `12345abc`.
+You can find the parent of that commit with `git rev-parse 12345abc~` (note the `~` suffix).
+Some of the sync tags are likely set to this value already.
+For the remainder, simply perform a git push.
+Assuming that the parent commit is `98765fed`, that would be `git push origin 98765fed:tf-conv-sync`.

+If you are unlucky, there may be open PRs - this only happens if the failure occurred during the ~5 second period surrounding the merging of one of the downstreams.
+Close those PRs before proceeding to the final step.

+Click "retry" on the failed job in Cloud Build.
+Watch the retried job and see if it succeeds - it should!
+If it does not, the underlying problem may not have been fixed.

 ## Deploying the pipeline
 The code on the PR's branch is used to plan actions - no merge is performed.